 The sock and underwear program was on Friday, July 21, from 4-7 pm, and Saturday, July 22, from 9 am-12 noon, in 2017, at St. Vincent de Paul at 21st and Leavenworth.
 Parents were able to receive $20 vouchers for their children – 1,000 were given out.
 All were redeemed.
 This program is no longer a Holy Family ministry and will be offered in its entirety by The Vincent de Paul Society in 2018.

 Thanks to our volunteers, and to the Omaha World Herald’s Goodfellows, the de Paul Society will be able to continue this annual School Socks and Underwear Giveaway for many years for school-age children, held for many years by Holy Family.
 Three years ago we began a voucher program.
 This year the Society of St. Vincent de Paul will be taking over the program.
-Holy Family will mentor them this year doing everything the same as usual, with the exception that it will be held at the St Vincent de Paul site on 21st and Leavenworth St. Volunteers are needed to help mentor and in the years to come in order to continue the program.
+Holy Family will mentor them this year doing everything the same as usual, with the exception that it will be held at the St Vincent de Paul site on 21st and Leavenworth St. Volunteers helped mentor.
+In the years to come many volunteers will be needed to continue the program.
 Please contact Bonnie Beacom at St. Vincent De Paul to volunteer: 402 731-4577 or firstname.lastname@example.org.

 The Food Re-Distribution Program